BabylonJS/Website/Scenes/BoxMonger/readme.md

 -------

 The main code is written in Typescript (www.typescriptlang.org) and you have to run a Gulp workflow to translate it into Javascript.

+There are two main files :
+- boxmonger.boxmesh.ts : which is the mesh object that can handle a lot of adding and removing of boxes
+- boxmonger.worldmanager.ts : which defines the world structure and the displaying logic (including chunk management)

 You just need nodejs and npm installed on your machine.